MC792601 – (Updated) SharePoint Framework domain isolated web parts retirement

 - references: https://aka.ms/retirement/domainisolatedwebparts/support " target="_blank" rel="nofollow noopener noreferrer">https://aka.ms/retirement/domainisolatedwebparts/support

-Organizations will need to allocate resources urgently to update and redeploy web parts, diverting attention from other projects.
+Organizations will need to invest time and resources to update and redeploy affected web parts, which may lead to project delays and resource allocation issues.

 - references: https://learn.microsoft.com/sharepoint/api-access